 - Your certificate (STAR_yourdomain_com.crt)

+This is in the order of domain -> intermediates -> root.
 The easiest way to do this on Linux is

 unzip STAR_yourdomain_com.zip cat STAR_yourdomain_com.crt EssentialSSLCA_2.crt ComodoUTNSGCCA.crt UTNAddTrustSGCCA.crt AddTrustExternalCARoot.crt > yourdomain.com.crt